KDCinfo/expired-to-be-spa/README.md

 ---
 <sup>*</sup> Due to GitHub restrictions, one's own repos cannot technically be "forked," ergo, this project was made via copy using: `GitHub top-right menu bar &rarr; Plus (+) sign (next to icon) &rarr; Import repo` (from GitHub&mdash;to GitHub).

-# Expired To Be - SPA Version
+# Expired To Be: SPA Version

 Products you own, such as medicines, pantry and refrigerated items, etc., typically all come with expiration dates.